matteocordray/cordray_projects/projects/sprinter_van_project/README.md

 The boards had tons of mistakes I made (flipped connections, missing 5V on reset pins for GPIO expander, missing external connectors).
 But, overall, it could have worked for a "demo" run after some modifications (you can see the botched wires on the PCB above).

 ***Shortly after,*** I then realized that it wouldn't be too easy to completely implement the system from scratch on a van, so what if it would be cheaper for any sprinter van company to just retrofit and coexist whatever system they already have with the ESP32 control board I built?
 Due to time and money already spent on the project, I had to make some interesting decisions with the available parts I had.
 Instead of potentially slapping on another MCU to handle multiple inputs, I instead added some OR gate chips from TI that were in the lab, which would allow either the ESP32 output signals or the output signals from the buttons/switches presumably already in the van to turn on/off whatever it is controlling, to the board.
+In retrospect, sure, I could have used a multiplexer of some sorts, but I made this decision early and decided to stick with it since I knew it would work.
 That required transitioning the existing switches/buttons in the van to run off of the *same voltage as the ESP32* and lots of changes to the code.
 Since I was scared to order another PCB again with too many mistakes, I wanted to first verify this thing would work and I decided to just buy a double-sided perfboard and wire everything myself:
 <p align="center">Top View</p>
 <p align="center">
    <img src="docs/images/sprinter-van/iconic_board_v2_top_perfboard.jpg" width="700" />